hyperledger/indy-hipe/README.md

     much more likely to make progress than those that don't receive any comments.
 Feel free to reach out to the RFC assignee in particular to get help identifying stakeholders and obstacles.
-  - RFCs rarely go through this process unchanged, especially as alternatives and drawbacks are shown.
+  - The maintainers will assign your RFC a number.
+You will need to update your PR to change the name from `<my-cool-feature-name>` to something like `0097-my-cool-feature-name`.
+RFCs rarely go through this process with only a number assignment, especially as alternatives and drawbacks are shown.
 You can make edits, big and small, to the RFC to clarify or change the design, but make changes as new commits to the pull request, and leave a comment on the pull request explaining your changes.